Generic programming: Genericity in Haskell

 This results in an equality function (==) and a string representation function (show) being automatically defined for any type of the form BinTree T provided that T itself supports those operations.

 The support for derived instances of Eq and Show makes their methods == and show generic in a qualitatively different way from parametrically polymorphic functions: these "functions" (more accurately, type-indexed families of functions) can be applied to values of various types, and although they behave differently for every argument type, little work is needed to add support for a new type.
 Ralf Hinze (2004) has shown that a similar effect can be achieved for user-defined type classes by certain programming techniques.
 Other researchers have proposed approaches to this and other kinds of genericity in the context of Haskell and extensions to Haskell (discussed below).

 PolyP

 PolyP was the first generic programming language extension to Haskell.
 In PolyP, generic functions are called polytypic.
 The language introduces a special construct in which such polytypic functions can be defined via structural induction over the structure of the pattern functor of a regular datatype.
 Regular datatypes in PolyP are a subset of Haskell datatypes.
 A regular datatype t must be of kind * → *, and if a is the formal type argument in the definition, then all recursive calls to t must have the form t a.
-These restrictions rule out higher-kinded datatypes as well as nested datatypes, where the recursive calls are of a different form.
+These restrictions rule out higher-kinded datatypes and nested datatypes, where the recursive calls are of a different form.

 The flatten function in PolyP is here provided as an example: